10 Important Points to Consider When Looking for Student Housing

 On moving in day, your letting agent will perform a property check and inventory, to make sure all electrical items are working, all goods listed as included are there and in good condition, and that the property is clean, safe and ready to move it.
 Once approved, you will get the keys and are free to move in.

-If you are looking for student digs in High Wycombe, Marlow, Beaconsfield or Maidenhead, contact Wycombe Letting for friendly, impartial advice.
+If you are looking for student digs in High Slough, Marlow, Beaconsfield or Maidenhead, contact Wycombe Letting for friendly, impartial advice.